dalesgit/logseq/pages/SF Ch. 6 - Drawing strength from prayer.md

 		  logseq.order-list-type:: number
 		- highlighting the distinction logseq.order-list-type:: number
-			- logseq.order-list-type:: number
 			- a note on prayer of petition logseq.order-list-type:: number
 			- a note on prayer for the dead logseq.order-list-type:: number
-			- a note on praying while in crisis** logseq.order-list-type:: number
+			- a note on praying while in crisis logseq.order-list-type:: number
 - ## essential methods of prayer
+	- liturgical / devotional
+	- meditation / contemplation
 - ## Sustaining ourselves in prayer
 	- obstacles blocking prayer
 	  logseq.order-list-type:: number